 Students are automatically enrolled and charged a fee each term on their Student Financial Services bill for YHP Hospitalization/Specialty Coverage.
-Students with no break in coverage who are enrolled during both the fall and spring terms are billed each term and are covered from September 1 through August 31.
+Students with no break in coverage who are enrolled during both the fall and spring terms are billed each term and are covered from August 1 through July 31.
 For students entering Yale for the first time, readmitted students, and students returning from a leave of absence who have not been covered during their leave, YHP Hospitalization/Specialty Coverage begins on the day the dormitories officially open.
-A student who is enrolled for the fall term only is covered for services through January 31; a student enrolled for the spring term only is covered for services through August 31.
+A student who is enrolled for the fall term only is covered for services through January 31; a student enrolled for the spring term only is covered for services through July 31.

-Waiving the YHP Hospitalization/Specialty Coverage: Students are permitted to waive YHP Hospitalization/Specialty Coverage by completing a waiver form that demonstrates proof of alternate coverage.
-Waiver forms are available from the YHP Member Services Department.
+Waiving the YHP Hospitalization/Specialty Coverage Students are permitted to waive YHP Hospitalization/Specialty Coverage by completing an online waiver form at www. yhpstudentwaiver.yale.edu that demonstrates proof of alternate coverage.
 It is the student's responsibility to report any changes in alternate insurance coverage to the YHP Member Services Department.
 Students are encouraged to review their present coverage and compare its benefits to those available under the YHP.
 The waiver form must be filed annually and must be received by September 15 for the full year or fall term or by January 31 for the spring term only.

-Revoking the Waiver: Students who waive YHP Hospitalization/Specialty Coverage but later wish to be covered must complete and send a form voiding their waiver to the YHP Member Services Department by September 15 for the full year or fall term, or by January 31 for the spring term only.
+Revoking the waiver Students who waive YHP Hospitalization/Specialty Coverage but later wish to be covered must complete and send a form voiding their waiver to the YHP Member Services Department by September 15 for the full year or fall term, or by January 31 for the spring term only.
 Students who wish to revoke their waiver during the term may do so, provided they show proof of loss of the alternate insurance plan and enroll within thirty days of the loss of this coverage.
 YHP premiums will not be prorated.